Bag0niku/ML_Clustering_Crypto/README.md

 ## Next Steps:
-- Investigate what the realtionship of those 4 groups, what Tokens are in them, and what seperates them.
+- Investigate what the realtionship of those 4 groups are, what Tokens are in them, and what seperates them.
+The computer told me they are related, but now I have to figure out how.